dsusco/tp.net-armageddon.org/_site/_units/warmonger-class-titan.md

   - "fearless"
   - "inspiring"
   - "reinforced-armour"
+  - "transport"
   - "void-shields-8"
   - "walker"
 notes:
   |
+    May transport ten infantry units without _Jump Packs_ or _Mounted_.
 Armed with any eight of the following: Barrage Missile, Deathstrike Missile, Vortex Missile or Warp Missile.
 Warp Missiles ignore _Imperial Void Shields_ and _Power Fields_.
 May step over units and pieces of terrain that that are lower lower than the unit’s knees and less than 2cm wide.
 Critical Hit Effect: The unit’s plasma reactor has been breached.
 Roll a D6 for each breach on the unit in the end phase of each turn.
 On a roll of 1 the unit is destroyed and all units within 5cm suffer a hit on a roll of 4+, and on a roll of 4–6 the breach has been repaired.
 Any breach not repaired causes one point of damage.
 weapons:
   -
     id: "vengeance-cannon"